JustinChang04/CapitolCorridorTracker/README.md

+# Introduction
-A React Native-based app to track the timeliness of Capitol Corridor trains running between San Jose/Oakland and Sacramento/Auburn.
+An app to track the timeliness of Capitol Corridor trains running between San Jose/Oakland and Sacramento/Auburn.
+I built this app using React Native as the framework.
+I used [Amtrak.js](https://github.com/piemadd/amtrak) to fetch live train data from Amtrak.

-The app allows the user to input a train number, and then if it's a valid train number at the time, it will fetch all of the stations (origin station at the top, destination station at the bottom) and display them.
-A color indicator on the right indicates the timeliness of the train.
-To refresh data, pull down on the list.
-Click on a tile, and there will be a dropdown indicating the arrival status of the train (whether or not it arrived and timeliness).
-There also information blubs on the bottom of each station panel stating the arrival time and status.
-On the bottom of the station list, there is a message indicating when the data was last updated.

-Green indicates that the train is on time.
-Yellow indicates that the train is at most 15 minutes late.
-Red indicates that the train is over 15 minutes late.
-Blue indicates that the train is early.
+## Disclaimer
+This app has no relation to Amtrak.

+## Usage
+The app prompt the user to enter a valid train number before showing any data.
+If there is a train running with that ID number, then the app will show a list of station card, sorted from top to bottom by origin to destination.
+Each station card will have information on the train's respective arrival time and arrival/departure status.
+Clicking on a station card will show delay time and arrival/departure status.

+## After Cloning
-Note: The app was created with 'npx create-expo-app'.
-After cloning it, add a folder called 'node_modules', and run 'npm install'.
+This app was created with `npx create-expo-app`.
+After cloning this repository, add a folder called 'node_modules', and run `npm install`.
 This will install all of the missing folders necessary for this app.